When you look around at your church, how many younger members do you see weekly?

 Young people–especially older teens–see that their place in the church is to make it feel trendy.
 Your strategy becomes reduced to attracting people to programing rather than connecting them to a larger narrative or involvement.
 (You’re also missing out on the passion and creativity that youth bring to the table.)

 Asking teenagers to contribute based on their skills and interests can help them feel involved.
+Use a church notification system to reach out to them.
 Don’t just put out a general call for volunteers–ask teens to help out in areas that you know match their interests.
 Good things happen when you do this.
 Plus, they feel more like a part of the church.

 The Pew Research Center conducted a nationally representative survey of 4,729 people to determine why people attend religious services.
 Two of the most common answers cited for not attending religious services was “I haven’t found a church I like” and “I don’t feel welcomed.”